Lesson Plan - Get It!

 All throughout this series, States of Matter, you have been exploring solids, liquids, and gases.

 If you missed any of the previous lessons, you won't have anything to review, so you can catch up with the Related Lessons in the right-hand sidebar.

 You looked for these properties of matter in a picture.
 There are many examples of solids, liquids, and gases in the picture.
 Did you find any of these examples?

-- Solids Boats, trees, houses, grass, and plants
+- Solids: boats, trees, houses, grass, plants, and swan

 All objects are made up of atoms and molecules.
 Do you remember what a molecule is?
 Atoms move around.